RyanLake6/Squash-Slack-Bot/README.md

 go run main.go
 ```

-# What can this bot dd?
+# What can this bot do?

 - This bot display the current ladder sorted of the team like so: